-In September 2015, following University capital investment of £2.6m, the University Training School (UTS) opened its doors to over 330 secondary and sixth form students recruited from across the city.
-With year 7 pupils drawn from four specially identified nodes of under-provision and low socioeconomic scores across the city and sixth form students from 66 different secondary schools, the UTS exists to advance the educational attainment and aspiration of Birmingham's young people.
-74% of the intake population are from the most disadvantaged IMD neighbourhoods; 38% are from neighbourhoods with low proportions of 18/19-year-olds entering HE.
-5% of the Year 7 intake are looked-after or previously looked-after children, or have a statement of special educational needs and the school community reflects over 30 ethnic groups.
+The University of Birmingham Training School (UTS) opened in September 2015, following University capital investment of £2.6m, with the aim of advancing the educational attainment and aspiration of Birmingham's young people.
+Now in its second year of intake, the School recruits secondary and sixth form students from across the city.
+Secondary-level pupils are drawn from four specially identified nodes of under-provision and low socio-economic scores across the city, whilst sixth-form students are recruited from 66 different secondary schools.
+Almost three-quarters of the intake population are from the most disadvantaged IMD neighbourhoods, with over a third from neighbourhoods with low proportions of 18/19-year-olds entering HE (Polar 3 quintile 1 and 2).
+5% of the Year 7 intake are looked-after or previously looked-after children, or have a statement of special educational needs, and the school community reflects over 30 ethnic groups.

-From day one, the links with the University of Birmingham have been cemented.
+From day one, the links with the University of Birmingham are cemented.
 On-campus induction activities introduce the University and raise aspirations from the start.
 The School's governance structure reflects the strong integration of University and School.
 The Advisory Committee is chaired by the PVC (Social Sciences) and has a membership drawn from across the University.
-Senior University staff sit on the School's Board of Governors.
+Senior University staff also sit on the School's Board of Governors.